 Teenage mental health conditions: assessment and diagnosis

-A mental health assessment should help you understand your child’s current symptoms and spot any possible triggers that might make his condition worse or obstacles that might stop him from getting better.
+A mental health assessment should help you understand your child’s current symptoms.
+It should also help you spot any possible triggers that might make your child’s condition worse or obstacles that might stop them from getting better.

 If you’re concerned that your child might have mental health issues, your GP is a good place to start for a mental health assessment.
-The GP can refer your child to an adolescent psychiatrist or another mental health professional like an adolescent psychologist for further advice.
+The GP can refer your child to the right mental health professional.

 Treatment plans for teenage mental health conditions